Is AWS Batch down?

 Sign Up for More AWS Batch History

-StatusGator has over 8 years of AWS Batch status history.
+StatusGator has about 9 years of AWS Batch status history.

 No outages or status changes in the last 24 hours